Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/aistudio-cmk/README.md

 ---
-description: This set of templates demonstrates how to set up Azure AI Studio with customer-managed keys for encryption.
-In this example setup, public internet access is enabled, and Microsoft-managed identity is used for the AI hub resource.
+description: This set of templates demonstrates how to set up Azure AI Studio with the basic setup, meaning with public internet access enabled, Microsoft-managed keys for encryption and Microsoft-managed identity configuration for the AI resource.
 page_type: sample
 products:
 - azure